-Recently I was volunteering as a Curatorial Research Assistant at the Design Museum assisting the Curatorial team with the preparation and delivery of Beazley Designs of the Year exhibition.
+For 9 months I was a Curatorial Research Assistant at the Design Museum assisting the Curatorial team with the preparation and delivery of Beazley Designs of the Year exhibition.
 The role involved working with the Guest Curator, Beatrice Galilee and Assistant Curator, Maria McLintock to research nominated projects and correspond with the nominators and nominees to develop exhibition content.

-I have also finished working freelance on two projects for United Synagogue and Narrative by Design.
+I was also working freelance on two projects for United Synagogue and Narrative by Design.
 I helped develop the content and narrative for temporary exhibitions, as well as supported the concept development of the project and guided volunteers through the research and writing phases.